 Generally, moving locally is less expensive than moving long distance.
 Local movers charge by the hour with each moving company ranging between $30 – $40 an hour per mover.
 It could be subject to an increase depending on the additional services you might need.
 For example, packing and unpacking, storage services, and more.
 The cost of your move depends on how long it takes the movers to pack, load, transport, unload, and unpack your belongings.

 Long distance moves really depend on the services that you’ll use, the distance, and the weight of your items.
 However, despite variable factors that can contribute to the costs, you can expect long-distance moves to cost approximately twice more than local moves, mainly due to the different rules of intrastate and interstate relocations.
-It’s best to check with the moving company in Round Rock to see if they are knowledgeable of the right regulations and have the right permits to do long-distance moves.
+It’s best to check with a moving company in Round Rock, TX to see if they are knowledgeable of the right regulations and have the right permits to do long-distance moves.

 Average Cost Of Long-Distance Movers In Round Rock

 As mentioned above, if your move is a long-distance move, one of the factors that will contribute towards the moving cost is the weight of your items instead of the size of the property.
 You can expect to pay approximately $0.70 per pound for items transported over every 1,000 miles.
 This does not include any extra fees.